 Speeches were short and sweet because everyone wanted to know where they were going already!
 There was one country we were pretty sure we were going to get, and quite honestly I was shocked when my husband’s name was not called.
 Finally, around a third of the way through, my husband’s name was called- folks, we are going to Kyiv, Ukraine!!

 After the ceremony there was a little reception, and then we went to a Russian restaurant with Ukrainian food- in fact, our server was from Kyiv!
 Needless to say, I am so happy and relieved that we are going to Kyiv!!
-It was high on our list of places.
+It was high on our bid list.
 The city has good public transportation, I get a break from hot and humid weather (yesssss!!), and there are plenty of wonderful travel opportunities only a short flight away.

 Now that I know where we are going, I have been busy getting cold weather clothing and beginning to take online lessons in Ukrainian.
 I am determined to know as much of the language as possible by the time we move there!